cartheur-voice/cscore/README.md

 # cscore

-Audio library for linux similar to NAudio
+Audio library for linux similar to NAudio.